Tikam321/system-design/springBoot/interviwerEx1.md

 12. etcd

 # questions 2 ->
-- what is qa gateways
+- what is qa gateways (in jenkins)
 - what is thread pooling
 - what is the diff between reactive and mvc programming
 - what is react api context
-- what is monitoring tool (to measure peroformance )
+- what is monitoring tool (to measure performance)
 -